Cirrhitidae: Characteristics

 Cirrhitidae hawkfishes are roughly oblong in shape with a body which has a depth which is 21% to 50% of its standard length.
 They have a fringe of cirri on the rear edge of the forward nostrils.
 There are two poorly developed spines, on the gill cover.
 The outer row of teeth on the jaws are canine-like, the longest normally being located at the front of the upper jaw and the middle of the lower jaw.
 Inside this row, there is a band of bristle-like teeth, wider in the front.
 The dorsal fin is continuous, having 10 spines and 11–17 soft rays; it has an incision separating the spiny and soft-rayed parts.
-The anal fin contains three spines and 5–7, typically 6, soft rays.
-There are 14 pectoral fin rays with the lowest 5–7 rays unbranched and normally thickened, with deep notches in the membranes separating these lower rays.
+The anal fin contains three spines and five to seven, typically six, soft rays.
+There are 14 pectoral fin rays with the lowest five to seven rays unbranched and normally thickened, with deep notches in the membranes separating these lower rays.
 There is a single spine in the pelvic fins as well as five soft rays.
 The scales are cycloid and they lack a swimbladder.
 The colour and pattern vary between species.
 The maximum length attained is around 55 cm, although around 30 cm is more typical.
 Most species are quite small and colourfully patterned.